robertkrimen/otto/README.md

 * `use strict` will parse, but does nothing.
 * The regular expression engine ([re2/regexp](https://pkg.go.dev/regexp)) is not fully compatible with the ECMA5 specification.
 * Otto targets ES5.
-Some ES6 features, e.g., Typed Arrays, are not supported.
+Some ES6 features, e.g. Typed Arrays, are not supported.
 Pull requests to add functionality are always welcome.

 ### Regular Expression Incompatibility